berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectComparerBiPredicateProvider.md

 ## Classes
 ### ComparisonOperator

-Represents the operations available for comparing an SObjects with another value or field, utilizing currying to support flexible and reusable comparisons.
+Represents the operations available for comparing an SObject with another SObject, utilizing currying to support flexible and reusable comparisons.

 #### Methods